Skip to content

-The Sophos Firewall v21 is officially available since October 17th and in this article we describe the new features of this version.
+Sophos Firewall v21 has been officially available since October 17.
+In this article, we describe the new features in this release.

 ⚠️ Update to Sophos Firewall v21

-- ✅ Install Sophos Firewall VMs or software
+• ✅ Sophos Firewall VMs or software installations

-- ❌ SG appliances with Sophos Firewall OS
+• ❌ SG Appliances with Sophos Firewall OS End of Life

-The update to Sophos Firewall v21 is only available for XGS appliances as well as VM and software firewalls.
-XG appliances and SG appliances with SFOS will no longer receive this update and will reach End-of-Life (EOL) on March 31, 2025.
-All those affected by End-of-Life will be informed about all details in the XG End-of-Life article.
+The update to Sophos Firewall v21 is available only for XGS appliances as well as VM and software firewalls.
+XG appliances and SG appliances with SFOS will not receive this update and will reach End-of-Life (EOL) on March 31, 2025.
+Anyone affected by End-of-Life can find all the details in the XG End-of-Life article.

 Let’s Encrypt

-With version 21 of Sophos Firewall, you can use Let’s Encrypt to obtain, renew and manage SSL/TLS certificates automatically and free of charge.
-The integration of Let’s Encrypt into Sophos Firewall v21 makes it easier to manage certificates and ensures that they are automatically renewed in good time before they expire.
+With Sophos Firewall v21, you can use Let’s Encrypt to obtain, renew, and manage SSL/TLS certificates free of charge and automatically.
+The Let’s Encrypt integration in Sophos Firewall v21 makes certificate handling easier and ensures that certificates are renewed automatically before they expire.

 FINALLY!
-This has probably been one of the most requested features for years and Sophos has taken a really long time here, although FortiGate has also been able to do this for over a year 🫣.
+For years, this has probably been one of the most requested features, and Sophos really took its time here, even though FortiGate has been able to do this for more than a year 🫣.

 Automatic certificate creation

-The Let’s Encrypt certificates are valid for 90 days and are automatically renewed by Sophos Firewall 30 days before they expire.
-This significantly reduces the manual effort required for certificate management and ensures that the firewall always works with valid certificates.
+Let’s Encrypt certificates are valid for 90 days and are automatically renewed by Sophos Firewall 30 days before expiration.
+This significantly reduces manual certificate management effort and ensures that the firewall always uses valid certificates.

 Supported interfaces